emacs-vs/codemetrics/README.md

 Then the function needs to return an integer represent the score and a boolean represent increment of the nested level in the form `(score-to-add . nested?)`.
-If `nil` is returned instead, then no analysis is done.
 This can be useful if you want to add extra conditional logic onto your analysis.

 As an example of an analysis function, take a look at the definition of the basic `codemetrics-rules--class-declaration`.